-In addition to using the MeCool KD1 as one of my daily-driver streaming devices for several weeks, I ran specific tests in order to gauge video performance.
+In addition to using the MeCool KD1 as one of my daily-driver streaming devices for several weeks, I ran specific tests to gauge video performance.

-For YouTube, Netflix and Amazon Prime Video performance, I tested HD and 4K video, looking for dropped frames, stuttering and resolution.
-On Plex and Kodi, I tested movie and music files from my personal library, which runs off a Windows 10 server, hardwired via Ethernet.
+For YouTube, Netflix, and Amazon Prime Video performance, I tested HD and 4K video, looking for dropped frames, stuttering, and resolution.
+On Plex and Kodi, I tried movie and music files from my personal library, which runs off a Windows 10 server, hardwired via Ethernet.

 My home network uses a Ubiquiti US-8-150W gigabit Ethernet switch and a UAP-AC-PRO-US wireless access point.
 I designed the network to have far more capacity than I could ever use.
 That should take the network out of the equation when looking at performance.

-On my personal Plex server, using one of my NVIDIA Shield TV’s as a client, videos normally play after a buffering time of only 2-3 seconds.
+On my personal Plex server, using one of my NVIDIA Shield TVs as a client, videos usually play after a buffering time of only 2-3 seconds.

-With the MeCool KD1, DVD rips right away, and the quality looked as good as expected.
-However, once I tried playing Blu-ray rips, I started encountering some issues.
+With the MeCool KD1, the DVD ripped immediately, and the quality looked as good as expected.
+However, once I tried playing Blu-ray rips, I encountered some issues.

 While music files played just fine, my experience trying to watch movies means I cannot recommend the KD1 as a Plex client.

-Since it was accessing the same files, Kodi had the same challenges that Plex had.
-Large video files buffered frequently, so it’s not possible to make it through an entire movie.
+Since it was accessing the same files, Kodi had the same challenges as Plex.
+Large video files buffered frequently, so it’s impossible to make it through an entire movie.

-However, when I switched to streaming content from addons directly, it got a lot better.
-Although I did encounter a few seconds of buffering while switching to new content, overall the entire experience was pretty good overall.
+Although I encountered a few seconds of buffering while switching to new content, the entire experience was pretty good overall.